Frank’s Cafe | Peckham Bar

 Which is why you may feel nervous at the prospect of heading to Frank’s Café, which opens every summer on the 10th floor of a multi-storey car park in Peckham.

-But rest assured that this is one of those occasions where fortune really does favour the brave… Particularly on a sunny day.
+But rest assured that this is one of those occasions where fortune really does favour the brave… particularly on a sunny day.

 Part of the Bold Tendencies Sculpture project, the bar was designed by Paloma Gormley and Lettice Drake, and offers views out to St Paul’s, in addition to a vantage point from which to gawk at the Peckham streets below.
-The drinks menu includes a choice of twelve different cocktails (negronis, boulevardiers, and spritzes), Estrella beers and wine; while the food options range from brown sugar hot wings and BBQ pork neck to roasted cauliflower with zhug and pitta, and aubergines with harissa and yoghurt.
-Prime visiting time, of course, is for summer brunches, when you can score smoked salmon, creamed leeks and poached eggs on toast; merguez sausages and harissa scrambled eggs; and – finally – a proper ‘Breakfast G&T’.
+The drinks menu includes a choice of eleven different cocktails (negronis, margaritas, and spritzes), Estrella beers and wine; while the food options range from brown sugar hot wings and BBQ pork neck to roasted cauliflower with zhug and pitta, and aubergines with harissa and yoghurt.
+Prime visiting time, of course, is for summer rooftop brunches, when you can score smoked salmon, creamed leeks and poached eggs on toast; merguez sausages and harissa scrambled eggs; and – finally – a proper ‘Breakfast G&T’.

 In summary, Frank’s Cafe remains – in the face of rising competition – London’s best bar-on-the-roof-of-a-carpark.